Q-STRUM Debate: Query-Driven Contrastive Summarization for Recommendation Comparison: Experimental Results

 \subsection{RQ1: Pairwise Win Rate Evaluation}

 Across all datasets and criteria, Q-STRUM Debate outperformed Q-STRUM Base.
 For the subjective review datasets, Restaurants and Hotels, Debate achieved Win Rates mostly at or above 80\% for contrast, diversity, and usefulness, as shown in Table \ref{tab:debate-merged-4o}.
 However, the relevance criterion, while still favoring Debate, had lower Win Rates, at or above 57\%, however all confidence intervals were still above 50\%.
-The results for Claude-3.5-Sonnet in Table \ref{tab:debate-merged-claude} are similar.
-Overall, these results indicate that while both debate and baseline summaries are relevant, Q-STRUM Debate generally excels in offering greater contrast, diversity, and usefulness.
+The results for Claude-3.5-Sonnet in Table \ref{tab:debate-merged-claude} (and DeepSeek-v3 in Appendix~\ref{sec:additional-results}) are similar.
+Overall, while both debate and baseline summaries are relevant, Q-STRUM Debate generally offers greater contrast, diversity, and usefulness.

 For the objective TravelDest dataset, Q-STRUM Debate demonstrated a narrower margin of superiority.
 The same tables highlight that Q-STRUM Debate (significantly) outperformed Q-STRUM Base in almost all criteria, but achieved mixed results against Q-STRUM Contrastive.
 This suggests that Q-STRUM Debate prompting may be more effective for the \emph{subjective, opinion-rich} TripAdvisor review data in Restaurants and Hotels than the \emph{objective, fact-oriented} WikiVoyage data of TravelDest.